R E L A T E D L I N K S

 ROBERT "DR. ZINGRR" SMITH

-w w w . r o b e r t o s m i t h . c o m
+w w w . h o r r o r h o s t g r a v e y a r d . c o m

 Although I never had the opportunity to catch Channel 13's horror host Dr. ZinGRR (1971-1976) because of the poor reception in my area, many Nightmare Theatre fans will have and may have similarly fond memories of him.
-Even if you don't and--like me--had absolutely no clue that another Washington horror host even existed during the time when Nightmare Theatre prevailed in the region, check out Robert "Dr. ZinGRR" Smith's website so you can get some idea of what you may have missed.
+Even if you don't and--like me--had absolutely no clue that another Washington horror host even existed during the time when Nightmare Theatre prevailed in the region, check out this tribute to Robert "Dr. ZinGRR" Smith at the Horror Host Graveyard so you can get some idea of what you may have missed.
+(This was originally a link to Robert Smith's Official Website, but it appears it is no longer around.)

 THE DR. SAN GUINARY WEBLAB

-h t t p : / / w w w . d r s a n g u i n a r y . c o m / l i s t . h t m l
+h t t p : / / w w w . d r s a n g u i n a r y . o r g . h t m l

 EGOR'S CHAMBER OF TV HORROR HOSTS